daggerstrahd/daggerstrahd.github.io/Curse Of Strahd Adversaries.md

 The ghost can move through solid objects and creatures.
 It can choose to become visible or invisible as an action.

 **Horrifying Visage - Action (2 Stress)**
 Target one creature within Close range.
-They must make a Presence roll (Difficulty 14) or become Frightened and age 1d4×10 years.
+Spend a Fear to force them to make a Presence Reaction Roll (14).
+On a failure, they become Frightened and age 1d4×10 years.
 The aging can be reversed by magic.

-**Possession - Action (3 Stress, once per long rest)**
+**Possession - Action (3 Stress, 1 per long rest)**
 The ghost attempts to possess a humanoid within Very Close range.
-Target must make a Presence + Instinct roll (Difficulty 15).
-On failure, the ghost disappears and the target is possessed.
+Spend a Fear to force them to make a Presence Reaction Roll (15).
+On a failure, the ghost disappears and the target is possessed.
 While possessed, the ghost controls the body.
 The possession lasts until the host drops to 0 HP, the ghost ends it, or it's forced out by magic.

 **Incorporeal Movement - Passive**
 The ghost can move through creatures and objects.
 If it ends its turn inside an object, it takes 1d6 damage.